 The gradients of some of the valleys these features enter have given walkers great concern that if water had been within the ditch, it would all run away to the bottom of the valley, leaving the canal ditch dry and useless.

-What we find is that there is indeed something, and it’s called water, as, at the time of construction, the river levels were higher, and these valleys would have been flooded (as shown in section one of the book).
+What we find is that there is indeed something, and it’s called water, as, at the time of construction, the river levels were higher, and these valleys would have been flooded.
 So, they would paddle across the riven.

 In above GE photo, we see that the extracts of Offa’s Dyke that enters the dry river valley changes in character except for one aspect – the width of the bank.